tyronyiu/Uni/tmp.md

 Machine Learning: Living in the Age of AI | A WIRED Film.
 (2019).
 YouTube.
 Retrieved 21 June 2019, from [here](http://bit.ly/2WXMljb)

-Facebook is redesigning its core app around the two parts people actually like to use.
-(2019).
-The Verge.
-Retrieved 21 June 2019, from [here](http://bit.ly/2Y24SYk)

-Facebook announces Libra cryptocurrency: All you need to know – TechCrunch.
-(2019).
-TechCrunch.
-Retrieved 21 June 2019, from [here](https://tcrn.ch/2Y2Lzy7)